WGBH-MLA/AAPB2/app/views/exhibits/native-narratives/contemporary-news.md

 - [*Five College Forum*, "Lecture by Vine Deloria on ‘The Indian in the Modern World’"](https://americanarchive.org/catalog/cpb-aacip_305-752fr643) (New England Public Radio, Amherst, Massachusetts, 1972)

-    Lecture by Vine Deloria (1933-2005), Native American activist, on the state of Native Americans in the modern world.
+    Lecture by Vine Deloria Jr. (Standing Rock Sioux, 1933-2005), Native American activist, on the state of Native Americans in the modern world.
 Deloria delivered this lecture at the University of Massachusetts on September 25, 1972, as a guest of the Distinguished Visitors program.

 - [*Forum*, "Joy Harjo: Native American Poet and Musician"](https://americanarchive.org/catalog/cpb-aacip_529-707wm14v7w) (KUT-FM Radio, Austin, Texas, 1998)